Free Prolog Compilers and Interpreters

 Open Prolog supports many features of ISO Prolog, including disjunctive calls, negation, if-then and if-then-else, program originated catch and throw exception handling, the "logical" assert and retract of Lindholm & O'Keefe, automatic memory management and garbage collection (except for the name table), etc. It runs on Apple Macintosh machines running Mac OS 7.5.5 and later, as well as under the Classic environment of Mac OS X. The program is postcardware.

-Ciao Prolog is a GNU GPL Prolog system that supports ISO Prolog as well as various extensions, such as programming with functions, objects, threads, etc. It comes with libraries that support WWW programming, sockets, interfaces to other languages (eg C, Java, TclTk, relational databases), etc. The compiler allows you to generate architecture-independent and standalone executables.
+Ciao Prolog supports ISO Prolog as well as various extensions, such as programming with functions, objects, threads, etc. It comes with libraries that support WWW programming, sockets, interfaces to other languages (eg C, Java, TclTk, relational databases), etc. The compiler allows you to generate architecture-independent and standalone executables.
 The system also includes lpdoc, an automatic document generator.
+It is released under the GNU LGPL and GPL licences (depending on which software in the package you are talking about).
 Precompiled binaries are available for Windows, and the sources may be compiled for Linux, Mac OS X, SunOS, Solaris, IRIX, etc.

 This Prolog compiler complies with the ISO standard for Prolog (with useful extensions like global variables, ability to interface with the operating system, etc) and produces a native binary that can be run standalone.
 It is smart enough to avoid linking unused built-in predicates.
 It also has an interactive interpreter and a Prolog debugger as well as a low-level WAM debugger.
 You can interface with C code (both ways).
 Platforms supported include Linux (i86), SunOS (sparc) and Solaris (sparc).

-LPA Prolog
+- LPA Prolog Professional

 The freeware version of this compiler requires you to distribute the sources of your code since it does not allow you to save the compiled executable to disk.
 The compiler currently runs on Windows 95/NT, and a version for Unix and Macintosh is supposed to be in the works.